Sharknado (film series): Sharknado: The Video Game

 Sharknado: The Video Game is a 2014 endless running video game developed by Other Ocean Interactive and published by Majesco Entertainment.
 It was based on Sharknado 2: The Second One and was released for iOS on July 25, 2014.
-It was deleted from the App Store in 2017.
+It was delisted from the App Store in 2017.

+Sharknado VR

+Sharknado VR: Eye of the Storm (or Sharknado VR) is a virtual reality first person wave shooter developed by Autumn VR and Melcher Studios and published Autumn VR.
+The game was released for Oculus/Meta on November 5, 2018, Steam on November 7, 2018, and PlayStation VR on April 8, 2020 as a budget title.
+The game is based on the franchise as a whole in which players are stranded in the eye of a tornado as they use weapons ranging from a chainsaw to a shotgun, a machine gun and many other weapons, as they try and survive the onslaught of sharks in waves.
+Other objectives for players include saving as many people as they can that wonder onto the surrounding battlefield while dodging many different kinds of sharks, barracudas, octopuses, and jellyfish.
+Players can also use a slow motion ability to score combo kills and use points to upgrade existing weapons to deal with great threats and challenges.
+The few reviews for the game are mostly "unfavorable" to "average".

 Book

 How to Survive a Sharknado

 How to Survive a Sharknado and Other Unnatural Disasters: Fight Back When Monsters and Mother Nature Attack is a book by Andrew Shaffer, a real-life version of the book-within-the-movie Sharknado 2: The Second One.

-Comic books
+Comic book

 Archie vs. Sharknado

-Archie vs. Sharknado is a one-shot comic book simultaneously published by Archie Comics on July 22, 2015, as a tie-in to Sharknado 3: Oh Hell No!.
-It deals with Riverdale being hit by a storm of sharknadoes and Archie and the gang having to deal with them as they make their way down the "Feast Coast".
+Archie vs. Sharknado is a one-shot comic book published by Archie Comics as a Sharknado 3: Oh Hell No! tie-in on July 22, 2015, the same day the film premiered.
+The book deals with Riverdale being hit by a storm of sharknadoes and Archie and the gang having to deal with them as they make their way down the "Feast Coast".
 The one-shot was written by series director Anthony C. Ferrante, with art by longtime Archie artist Dan Parent.
 The comic book received an average score of 7.2/10 based on 15 critical reviews according to review aggregator Comic Book Roundup.